Harlan Miller: Arizona Cardinals

 Miller was selected in the sixth round (205th overall) by the Arizona Cardinals in the 2016 NFL draft.
 He signed a four-year contract with the Cardinals on May 9, 2016.
-On September 3, 2016, Miller was released by the Cardinals, but was signed to the practice squad the next day.
-He was promoted to the active roster on December 19, 2016.
+On September 3, Miller was released by the Cardinals, but was re-signed to the team's practice squad the following day.
+He was promoted to the active roster on December 19.

-On September 2, 2017, Miller was waived by the Cardinals and was signed to the practice squad the next day.
-He was promoted to the active roster on November 13, 2017.
-He was waived on November 28, 2017 and was re-signed to the practice squad.
-He was promoted back to the active roster on December 7, 2017.
+On September 2, 2017, Miller was waived by the Cardinals; he was re-signed to the practice squad the next day.
+He was promoted to the active roster on November 13.
+Miller was waived on November 28, and was re-signed to the practice squad.
+He was promoted back to the active roster on December 7.

 On May 9, 2018, Miller was released by the Cardinals.
-On August 15, 2018, Miller was re-signed by the Cardinals.
-He was waived on September 1, 2018.
+On August 15, Miller was re-signed by the Cardinals.
+He was waived on September 1.

 Washington Redskins

 On December 18, 2018, Miller was signed by the Washington Redskins.
-He was waived on April 30, 2019.
+He was waived by Washington on April 30, 2019.